bencoveney/TSFluff/README.md

 - **Minimum Line Length**

   Prevent lazy developers from trying to boost their Lines-Of-Code metrics with unnecessary line breaks.

+- **Minimum Function Length**

+  Functions are an important part of TypeScript/JavaScript and should be treated as such by ensuring that coders cannot create throwaway functions frivilously.

 - **Only '_', '$' and '-' In Private Identifiers**